Explore

 The Ice Storm (1997)

-A solid flick with a solid script about a not so solid family, directed by the one guy who directed the Hulk, and starring a quality ensemble cast that includes that one bad-ass chick from Alien and that one guy from Spider-Man, who, coincidentally, throughout this movie, is reading a comic-book about the Fantastic Four.
+Here is a piece of independent drama that is a very stable movie that features a very stable script about a not so stable family.
+Directed by the one guy who directed the first Hulk movie, and starring a quality ensemble cast that includes that one bad-ass chick from the Alien film franchise, and that one guy from the very first Spider-Man blockbuster, who, coincidentally, throughout the running time of this story, is reading a comic-book about the Fantastic Four.
+And to be honest.
+I'm not exactly sure just how the theme of a comic book is supposed to fit into the story here, but since it is there, I just went with it.

-Besides, there are so few Thanksgiving flix to begin with, let alone quality Thanksgiving flix, that we should all give thanks for the few, like this one, that we have.
+Besides, there are so few Thanksgiving flix to begin with, let alone quality Thanksgiving flix, that this is probably a situation in which we should all just give thanks for the few, like this one, that we do have.

-And maybe your family isn't as effed up as the one in this movie (or maybe, your family is worse).
-But, after viewing Ang Lee's The Ice Storm, you'll be left with the perfect feeling of indigestion, bitterness and hopeless depression that can only come after an over-bloated feasting of dead bird, pumpkin pie and thickly gelatinous cranberry sauce from a can.
+And maybe your family isn't as effed up as the one in this movie (on the other hand, maybe your family is even worse).
+But, after viewing Ang Lee's The Ice Storm, you'll be left with the perfect feeling of indigestion, bitterness and hopeless depression that can only come after an over-bloated feasting of dead bird, pumpkin pie and thickly gelatinous cranberry sauce that retains its shape after it slides out of the can.

 I've never really been into romance flicks all that much.
 The few that I do enjoy usually tend to have a sort of a sharp or jagged edge to 'em.
 And this one definitely does thru Jack's portrayal of a writer with "redrum" on his mind.
 At least, he does with the little dog during the opening sequence.